-Individuals or groups seeking reservations at The Riverside Hotel may call 208-343-1871 and ask for the group "Serve Idaho".
-Reservations must be made by JANUARY 21, 2015 to assure the per-diem rate of $83 Single Occupancy and $98 Double Occupancy.
+Individuals or groups seeking reservations at the Riverside Hotel may call 208-343-1871 and ask for the group "Serve Idaho."
+Reservations must be made by Jan.
+21, 2015, to assure the per-diem rate of $83 Single Occupancy and $98 Double Occupancy.

 This year's service projects include:

 - Bring boxed and canned food items to donate to the food drive.

 - Bring travel sized toiletries, books to donate.